How to Alphabetize in Google Sheets (+ How to Sort by Date)

 4. Select 'Data has a header row' if your columns have titles.

-If you clicked Advanced Range in the previous step, then a pop-up window will appear that presents you with the sorting options for Google Sheets.
+If you clicked Advanced range sorting options in the previous step, then a pop-up window will appear that presents you with the sorting options for Google Sheets.
 In the window, click the box that says Data has header row, if your sheet has one.
-Once the box is clicked, the drop-down menu in the Sort by section will now describe each column by its header name rather than its letter.
+Once you click the box, the drop-down menu in the Sort by section will now describe each column by its header name rather than its letter.

-The check box for Data has header row will lock the header row of your data range, so that it doesn’t become sorted with the rest of the data contained within each column.
-If the header row of the sheet in the image below were not locked, for instance, then the header for column C (“Directors”) would become sorted in alphabetical order with the rest of the data in the column in the event that a sorting rule was applied to it.
+The check box for Data has header row will lock the header row of your data range so that it doesn’t become sorted with the rest of the data contained within each column.
+If you did not lock the header row of the sheet in the image below, for instance, then the header for column C (“Directors”) would become sorted in alphabetical order with the rest of the data in the column.

 Alt text: Applying a sorting rule to a data range in Google sheets